US Civics Guide and Education

 the Chief Justice shall preside: And

-no Person shall be convicted without the Concurrence of two thirds of the Members present.
+No Person shall be convicted without the Concurrence of two thirds of the Members present.

 Judgment in Cases of Impeachment